 We offer a range of classes and programs, both in the Gallery and throughout the community.

-Each year, students spend an entire school day at our Gallery, learning about some of our country's most celebrated artists and developing an understanding of the art and create their own work as a response to what they see.
+Each year, students spend an entire school day at our Gallery, learning about some of our country's most celebrated artists.
+Students develop an understanding of the art and create their own work as a response to what they see.

-More than 2,000 elementary and secondary students and their teachers participate in the program each year.
-If you are visiting during a school day, and see many young faces, they might be participating in our celebrated program of quality art education.
+More than 2000 elementary and secondary students and their teachers participate in the program each year.
+If you are visiting during a school day and see many young faces, they might be participating in our celebrated gallery program.

-Our popular after-school art programs run three times a year: in the fall, in the winter and in the spring.
-We offer a wide range of programs taught by art educators, from classes for parents and preschoolers, through skill building classes for elementary and secondary school-age students, including painting, drawing, printmaking, ceramics and jewelry-making.
+Our popular after school art programs run three times a year: in the fall, the winter and the spring.
+We offer a wide range of programs taught by art educators; from classes for parents and preschoolers, through skill building classes for elementary and secondary school-age students, including painting, drawing, printmaking, ceramics and jewelry-making.
 We even offer adult classes.

 In the AFK Studio Art Academy, students develop skills and attitudes to broaden their options, encourage their success in post-secondary art studies and open the door to careers in the arts.
 Through in-depth exploration of drawing, painting, printmaking and sculpture, students create personal portfolios and work towards year end exhibitions in the Gordon Smith Gallery of Canadian Art.
 Workshops with artists each year enrich students' studio activities.
 Visits to artists' studios, postsecondary institutions, and the studio process prepare students with a better understanding of the role and commitment required to be a successful artist.